Schlap/Clocksmith/README.md

 This is a real-time clock.

+Getting the clock hands to move was quite magical.
+I learnt more about the wonders of jquery animation and web sockets to ping live information back and forth by doing this project.

 Tools used:

-1). html/css
+* html/css
-2). jquery
+* jquery
-3). jquery rotate
+* jquery rotate
-4). embedded javascript
+* embedded javascript
-4). sockets.io
+* sockets.io
-5). node/express
+* node/express

 View it on heroku: https://clocksmith.herokuapp.com/